Life in Sunny Sussex

 From there we re-connect with the promenade.
 With a total length of about three miles, it encompasses two forts, the pier and a bandstand.
 The Redoubt and the Wish Tower were built to keep Napoleon’s army out of Britain.
 The promenade comes to an end at the cliffs.
 This is where the sprawling South Downs, which include Beachy Head – the highest chalk cliffs in the UK, commence.
 Additionally, the scenic Italian Gardens can be found here.
 In the evenings of the summer months, plays are presented in the secluded natural wooded ampi-theatre.

-When we hit the pier, the Eastbourne seafront splits onto two levels.
+When we hit the pier, Eastbourne seafront splits into two levels.
 On the top level are Eastbourne’s famous flower beds, which have been nurtured since 1880.
-The lower level is next to the beach and there are a few cafes between the pier and the Wish Tower, which have seating on the beach overlooking the English Channel.
+The lower level is next to the beach and there are a few cafes between the pier and the Wish Tower.
+A couple of the cafes have seating on the beach – a nice spot for a drink or snack accompanied by a fine view of the English Channel.

 Although Eastbourne, like Brighton a little further along the coast, is known for its pebble beach, low tide uncovers swathes of sand.
 In fact, it is possible to walk all the way from the Redoubt at Eastbourne’s eastern end to the foot of the iconic Beachy Head.
 It’s a beautiful walk at any time of the year, but particularly on a warm summer’s day.
 This has been our favourite part of our day.
 Early in the morning, there are few other people and it’s a real treat to walk barefoot along the sand while seagulls soar overhead.